 Remicade comes as a vial of powder that’s mixed with a liquid solution.
 It’s then given by a healthcare professional as an intravenous infusion.
 Remicade infusions usually last at least 2 hours.

 Remicade comes in one strength: 100 milligrams (mg).

 - The induction stage (also known as a loading dose or starting dose).
 This stage lasts for 6 weeks.
 During this time, you’ll get a Remicade infusion at week 0, week 2, and week 6.

-Remicade injections are given in a clinic or a doctor’s office.
-The drug can’t be self-administered.
+You will receive Remicade injections in a clinic or a doctor’s office.
+You cannot self-administer the drug.